pvd232/chera-api/README.md

 # 2. To start the backend, run main.py in your editor from the flask-server directory.
 To do this, open up your terminal.
 Make sure you are in the flask-server directory.
 Then run main.py

 # 3. When signing off, shut down the backend by entering "ctrl + c" into the terminal window that has the backend running

+# ------> GCP Hints <------

+# 1. The connection string differs depending on the environment the server is running in, see the excerpts in models.py